doolin/arscope/deck/arscope.md

 One favorite way of mine is mixing Ruby with SQL.

-ActiveRecord is perfectly happy to define perfectly invalid SQL, which leaves debugging up to us Rubyists.
+ActiveRecord is perfectly happy to define perfectly invalid SQL.

-Consider the following:
+Consider the following, written late in the afternoon:

 ```ruby
   scope :badscope, -> { where("? - Date.now.to_i > max_value", Time.now.utc.to_i) }